 “Certainly, I think it’s encouraging that there is federal attention being paid to cybersecurity.
 There is a lot of legislation and policy that’s already in place—like HIPAA and FISMA—but as cyber threats continue to evolve, in terms of technology and techniques, it’s important that those regulations are revisited or supplemented with efforts, like this new strategy.”

-Ian Terry, CSM, SSCP, HCISPP, SO/IEC 27001 LA, PCI-DSS QSA, CISSP, and Director of Cybersecurity Services at AWA.
+Ian Terry, CSM, SSCP, HCISPP, SO/IEC 27001 LA, PCI-DSS QSA, CISSP, and Director of Cybersecurity Services at I.S.
+Partners.

 How will this new strategy be put into action?